 All reservations for cabins and bedrooms require pre-payment at time of booking.
 Payment can be made by bank transfer or contact us for alternatives if you are travelling from overseas.
 There is NO NEED to book for CAMPING on Lorella.

 All accounts are to be settled on departure, including accommodation (except for pre-paid accommodation), bar tabs and other expenses (fuel, grocery etc.).
 We take cash or have EFTPOS available in the office.

-You will discover that our communal fire pit, located not far from the bar is always burning.
+You will discover that our communal fire pit, located not far from the bar, is always burning.
 This is to encourage everyone to come together and gather around in the evening and share memories talking and laughing the night away.
-There are camp ovens available, and we always love camp oven cook offs … as long as we get a taste.
+There are camp ovens available, and we always love camp oven cook offs … as long as we get a taste J

-In the main campground we have fire places available to use with care and respect for those around.
+In the main homestead campground, we have designated fire places available to use with care and respect for those around.
 Please gather fire wood while out and about on your travels.

 With remote camping, small fire pits are permitted between April and July included.
 Total fire ban on Lorella (except at homestead) from August onwards; fines apply.
 When selecting an area for a fire, please take care and clean around the area beforehand.
 Please put out fire when leaving and be aware at the dangers and damages that a wild bush fire can create.
+No bon fire permitted.

-With the Costello, Tawallah and Yiyinti ranges vastly scattering across Lorella’s 4,000 square kilometres this makes for a huge contrast in country variation – from beautiful escarpment ranges through to the coastal wetlands and salt flats.
+With the Costello, Tawallah and Yiyintyi ranges vastly scattering across Lorella’s 4,000 square kilometres this makes for a huge contrast in country variation – from beautiful escarpment ranges through to coastal wetlands and salt flats.

-4WD driving on Lorella will be putting you to the test, and we suggest you come prepared with spare tyres, tools for breakdowns, GPS or compass, water and fuel, and always let someone know which direction you are going and when we can expect to see you back.
+4WD driving on Lorella will be putting you to the test, and we suggest you come prepared with TWO spare tyres, tools for breakdowns, GPS or compass, water and fuel, and always let someone know which direction you are going and when we can expect to see you back.
 SIGN OUT & SIGN BACK IN

-A permit will be required (which already includes your camping fee) which will allow you to travel across our property.
+Your camping fee already includes your permit which will allow you to travel across our property.
 This will be given to you to complete when you first arrive at Lorella, and we will also give you maps and friendly advice and directions.